huggingface/transformers/examples/research_projects/xls_r/README.md

 	--push_to_hub''' > run.sh
 ```

-The training takes *ca.* 7 hours and yields a pretty reasonable test word
+The training takes *ca.* 7 hours and yields a reasonable test word
-error rate as can be seen on the automatically generated [model card](https://huggingface.co/hf-test/xls-r-300m-sv).
+error rate of 27% as can be seen on the automatically generated [model card](https://huggingface.co/hf-test/xls-r-300m-sv).

-The above chosen hyperparameters probably work quite well on a range of different
+The above-chosen hyperparameters probably work quite well on a range of different
-datasets, but are by no means optimal.
+datasets and languages, but are by no means optimal.
 It is up to you to find a good set of
 hyperparameters.